Terriao/OpenDPC/README.md

 ## FAQ

 **How does OpenDPC differ from cwipc / VR2Gather, Hofer 2018, or web-based viewers?**
 Those systems are optimised for *live capture-to-display* (Hofer 2018), *social-VR tele-presence* (cwipc / VR2Gather), or *web-based viewing* of mostly static or quasi-static parts (Mei 2023).
 OpenDPC is optimised for the **offline, reproducible subjective-evaluation workflow** — loading a reference and a fixed distortion ladder, running a structured paired-comparison protocol, and exporting JND results that another lab can independently reproduce.
-The unique pieces are the integrated JND harness, the released V-PCC distortion ladder, and the 60-subject dataset.
+The unique pieces are the integrated JND module, the released V-PCC distortion ladder, and the 60-subject dataset.

 **Why a separate PontZen tool rather than preprocessing inside the player?**
 The preprocessing step is single-pass, deterministic, and dataset-wide.
 Bundling it into the player would force a re-pack every time the user opens a sequence; keeping it standalone lets the same packed output be reused across many sessions and studies.
 Splitting it out also keeps the future cross-platform port simpler — the renderer and the preprocessor can be ported independently.